diffusiondata/diffusion-rest-adapter/README.md

 ### Applying reconfiguration

-The client will establish a new session and set up the services and endpoints described in the new model.
-The session configured to use the old model is then torn down.
+The client will perform a partial reconfiguration to update only what has changed.
+On reconfiguration new components are first created and started.
+Once the new components are in place the old components are stopped and removed.
+The new components may be in standby until the old components are stopped.

-The new session will be delayed by conflicting update source registrations.
-Requesting that the topics are removed with the new session will prevent their removal when the old session closes.

 ## Building